All God's Children Need Traveling Shoes: Title

 According to Angelou, the title of Traveling Shoes comes from a spiritual.
 African-American scholar Lyman B. Hagen reports that the title comes from the spiritual "All God's Chillun Got Wings", Angelou's "clever reference" to her ongoing search for a home while being aware of "our ultimate home".
 The title demonstrates Angelou's love of African-American spirituals and deep sense of religion that appears in all of her works.
+Scholar Annie Gagiano agrees that Angelou draws upon African-American musical heritage in her title of the book; as she puts it, "the spiritual promises enslaved people free exploration of the celestial territory that will compensate for the restrictions suffered in life".
+Gagiano also says that the title is a subtle criticism of the American capitalist and racist society that makes leaving it in order to experience other cultures desirable and necessary.
 Critic Mary Jane Lupton finds the appearance of the word "traveling" purposeful, since it emphasizes the journey theme, one of Angelou's most important themes of the book.
 Like Angelou's previous volumes in her series, the title contributes to its plot and thematic impact.

+British singer-songwriter Tanita Tikaram uses the title of Traveling Shoes in her song "Twist in My Sobriety" (1988) in its opening line: "All God's children need traveling shoes".
+Tikaram said during an interview on Polish television that she used the line because it sounded poetic and spiritual to her and because it evoked feelings of isolation.
+She later described "Twist in My Sobriety" as a "kind of road song" with a description of a landscape, and called the imagery in the song "very bookish".
+The song also fit with the imagery of the album in which it appears, Ancient Heart, which is full of Tikaram's love of literature.